Index for Slownik Geograficzny Towns and Villages (J)

 Jastrząbka Stara

-Jastrzabka Stara, village in the Pilzno county, to the east Jastrzabka Nowa, at the source of the Dabrowka River, has a Roman Catholic parish, one class public school, municipal lending institution with capital of 800 zloty and a poor fund created by Father Radziwill in 1665 consisting of 5 mr. of field.
+A village in Pilzno county, to the east Jastrzabka Nowa, at the source of the Dabrowka River, has a Roman Catholic parish, one class public school, municipal lending institution with capital of 800 zloty and a poor fund created by Father Radziwill in 1665 consisting of 5 mr. of field.
 The spacious brick church was built in 1794 on the site of the former wooden one of unknown foundation, wherein certificates of baptism from 1645 are kept.
 The village belongs at the present to the Jew, M. Gorlitzera and has 1764 Roman Catholics and 152 Jewish residents.
 The major estate has area of 815 m. of field, 95 m. of meadow and garden, 17 m. of pasture and 740 m. of forest; the minor estate has 1766 m. of field, 263 m. of meadow and garden, 172 m. of pasture and 88 m. of forest.
 Soil of rye, pine forests.
-Mac.

 Submitted and translated by James Czuchra, Chicago, IL.
 Jan.
 2001

-– in the County of Biala
+Jawiszowice – in the County of Biala

 A village on the left bank of the Wisla river, by the border of Prussian Silesia, has a Roman Catholic parish, one-room public school, and a railroad station of Emperor Ferdinand (a whistle stop between Oswiecim and Dziedzice, 74 Km from Krakow).
 Jawiszowice is located in the plain between the Wisla and Sola rivers, on fertile soil.